hettlage/pytest-db-content/docs/quickstart.rst

 A cautionary tale regarding function-scope
 ------------------------------------------

 So far we haven't written any test for our `BookArchive` class...
-Let's remedy the situation by adding the following test after akll the other tests.
+Let's remedy the situation by adding the following test after all the other tests.

 .. code-block:: python